-For the longest time my own motto in life was “Suck it up, Princess”.
+For the longest time, my motto in life was “Suck it up, Princess”.
 Little did I know that I could never change what I was not willing to acknowledge.
 Little did I know that suppressing all that lingering dissatisfaction with my life was what greatly contributed to repeating the same dysfunctional patterns in the first place!
-Also, little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
-What goes in must come out; that’s why things like a middle-life crisis aren’t that unpredictable after all.
+Little did I know that the longer I was avoiding dealing with my unconscious fears and unexplained emotional pain, the bigger blow I would have to deal with later.
+What goes in must come out; that’s why things like a mid-life crisis aren’t that unpredictable after all.

 But here is the thing: we don’t want to be hurt anymore, so we unconsciously come up with sophisticated self-protection and coping mechanisms.
 We keep ourselves busy to suppress our real feelings.
 We stuff things down to avoid acknowledging our problems.
 We get angry to shift responsibility.
+We put on weight to hide our vulnerability.
 We numb ourselves with alcohol, drugs and every other addiction in between.
-We put on weight to hide our vulnerability.
 We boost our ego to emphasize our importance.
 We change lovers like we change bed sheets to avoid real emotional intimacy at all cost.

-Different strokes for different folks, yet the common denominator is this: deep down we are afraid.
+Different strokes for different folks, yet the common denominator is this: deep down we’re afraid.
 Consciously or unconsciously, we’re afraid to open up and trust again because we think it’s not safe to be vulnerable.
 Consciously or unconsciously, we don’t want to let go of all those stories in our heads that we bought into so wholeheartedly.
-Consciously or unconsciously, we are afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.
+Consciously or unconsciously, we’re afraid of what might happen if we actually reconnect with who we really are and what truly matters to us.

 So we create invisible walls that we think protect us from drama, rejection, criticism, disloyalty, abandonment, betrayal and all other emotional pain, yet these are the same walls that prevent us from receiving the love that deep down we are craving so bad.
 No wonder we can’t find happiness in the midst of it all.